 Visiting the School this policy exists to ensure the safety of all of our students and may not be waived for any reason; however immediate modifications for security purposes can be changed without prior notice.
-School visits benefit both you and your student, and we encourage you to visit; according to the provisions outlined by the school.
+School visits benefit both you and your student, and we encourage you to visit.